Swarthmore College: Libraries

+Student body

+Swarthmore had an undergraduate student enrollment of 1,647 in 2018.
+In 2016–2017, it had 187 faculty members (99% with a terminal degree), for a student-faculty ratio of 8:1.
+The median family income of undergraduates is $165,500, with 53 percent of students coming from the top 10 percent highest-earning families and 18.2 percent from the bottom 60 percent.

+Admissions

-The college is considered by U.S. News & World Report as "most selective", with 10.7% of the 9,383 applicants accepted during the 2016–2017 admissions cycle.
+The college is considered by U.S. News & World Report as "most selective", with 10.7 percent of the 9,383 applicants accepted during the 2016–2017 admissions cycle.
 The number of applicants was the highest in the college's history and among the highest overall of any liberal arts college.
 The college saw increases in the number of underrepresented students, first-generation college students, and international students.
 The college reports that "Twenty-five percent of the admitted students are among the first generation in their family to attend college" and "Of the admitted students attending high schools reporting class rank, 94 percent are in the top decile".
 The class of 2028 admissions statistics have been fully released, where 13,065 applicants resulted in 975 admits for an admit rate of 7.46%.

 Endowment and tuition fees

 As a need-blind school, Swarthmore makes admission decisions and financial aid decisions independently.
-The cost of tuition, student activity fees, room and board for the 2024–25 academic year was $85,802 (tuition fees were $65,058).
-The college meets 100% of admitted student demonstrated need without use of student loans, an important distinction from the many schools that meet 100% of demonstrated need, but only through loans (which must be repaid) rather than institutional grant- and scholarship-based funding (which does not require repayment).
-Financial aid is accessed by 56% of the student body, and the average financial aid award was $50,361 during the 2017–18 year.
+The cost of tuition, student activity fees, room, and board for the 2024–25 academic year was $85,802; tuition fees were $65,058.
+The college meets 100 percent of admitted student demonstrated need without use of student loans, an important distinction from the many schools that meet 100 percent of demonstrated need, but only through loans (which must be repaid) rather than institutional grant- and scholarship-based funding (which does not require repayment).
+Financial aid is accessed by 56 percent of the student body, and the average financial aid award was $50,361 during the 2017–18 year.

-Swarthmore has the eleventh largest endowment per undergraduate in the country.
-Operating revenue for the 2016 fiscal year was $148,086,000, over 50% of which was provided by the endowment.
+Swarthmore has the eleventh-largest endowment per undergraduate in the country.
+Operating revenue for the 2016 fiscal year was $148,086,000, over 50 percent of which was provided by the endowment.
 Swarthmore ended a $230 million capital campaign on October 6, 2006, when President Bloom declared the project completed, three months ahead of schedule.
 The campaign, christened the "Meaning of Swarthmore", had been underway officially since the fall of 2001.
-Out of the college's alumni, 87% participated in the effort.
+Out of the college's alumni, 87 percent participated in the effort.
 Swarthmore's endowment at the end of the 2019 fiscal year was $2.13 billion.
 Endowment per student was $1,370,157 for the same year, one of the highest rates in the country.

 At the end of 2007, the Swarthmore Board of Managers approved the decision for the college to eliminate student loans from all financial aid packages.
 Instead, additional aid scholarships are granted.
+Swarthmore went tuition-free for all students from families earning less than $200,000 per year in 2026.